dirk/quickhook/README.md

 - Any printable character describing the error
 - A newline (`\n`) terminating the error line

-This informal convention is already followed by many programming languages, linters, and so forth.
+This informal Unix convention is already followed by many programming languages, linters, and so forth.

+### commit-msg

+Commit-message hooks are run sequentially.
+They receive a single argument: a path to a temporary file containing the message for the commit.
+If they exit with a non-zero exit code the commit will be aborted and any stdout/stderr output displayed to the user.

+Given that they are run sequentially, `commit-msg` hooks are allowed to mutate the commit message temporary file.

 ## Performance